Broadband Terahertz Quantum Cascade Laser Dual-Comb Sources with Off-Resonant Microwave Injection: Results and discussion

-Note that an effective way to further improve the stability of the dual-comb system is to phase lock the frequency lines.
-The locking of a single QCL comb has been already demonstrated by locking its repetition rate using either microwave injection or a saturable absorber, as well as by locking the carrier offset frequency using a highly stable femtosecond laser \cite{Cappelli2019NP,BarbieriNP,OustinovNC,Li2019AS}.
-However, the complete locking of a dual-comb source needs all four frequencies (two repetition rates and two carrier offset frequencies) to be locked simultaneously, which will significantly complicates the system.
-In ref. \cite{zhao2021}, we demonstrated the locking of terahertz QCL dual-comb source by phase locking one of the dual-comb lines to a stable microwave oscillator without any control of the repetition rate and carrier offset frequency of individual laser comb.
-Although just one dual-comb line is phase locked, we find that the stability of other dual-comb lines is significantly improved.
-In this work, we also applied the locking technique onto the dual-comb source investigated here.
-In Figure S6a (Supporting Information), we show the experimental setup of the phase locking.
-We first down-convert the dual-comb signal to low frequencies and then one of the dual-comb lines is selected for the phase locking.
-The Servo signal is used to dynamically control the drive current of one of the comb lasers to finally keep the dual-comb lines stable.
-The experiment shows that we can easily lock the repetition rate of one of the lasers (see Figure S6b and Video 3 in Supporting Information).
+An effective way to further improve the stability of the dual-comb signal is to implement the phase locking.
+The complete locking of a dual-comb source needs all four frequencies (two repetition rates and two carrier offset frequencies) to be locked simultaneously, which will significantly complicates the system.
+Alternatively, as reported in ref. \cite{zhao2021active}, we can perform the locking of terahertz QCL dual-comb source by phase locking one of the dual-comb lines to a stable microwave oscillator without any control of the repetition rate and carrier offset frequency of individual laser comb.
+It has been shown that although just one dual-comb line is phase locked, the stability of other dual-comb lines is significantly improved.
+In view of this, here we also applied the locking technique onto the dual-comb source investigated here.
+The experimental results show that we can easily lock the repetition rate of one of the lasers (see Figure S11b and Video 3 in Supporting Information).
 However, the long-term locking of the dual-comb signal cannot be obtained.
-From Video 4 in Supporting Information, we can see that the phase locking of the dual-comb source can work for a short period (around 9 seconds) then we lost it.
-In ref. \cite{zhao2021}, the two laser combs sit on a same sample holder in a cryostat, while in this work the two laser combs are completely separated and they don't share the same temperature fluctuations.
+From Video 4 in Supporting Information, we see that the phase locking of the dual-comb source can work for a short period (around 9 seconds) then the locking fails for longer time.
+In ref. \cite{zhao2021active}, the two laser combs sit on a same sample holder in a cryostat, while in this work the two laser combs are completely separated and they don't share the same temperature fluctuations.
 Therefore, it is more difficult to obtain a stable phase-locking of the dual-comb source in this work.
 As can be seen from Video 4 in Supporting Information, the frequency drift of the dual-comb lines is almost on the borderline of the locking bandwidth of the phase locked loop (PLL).
 It, in principle, should be feasible to achieve the phase locking by further optimizing the Servo electronics to slightly increase the locking bandwidth of the PLL.